SimonSanta/Algorithmic-Toolbox/README.md

-# Data-Structures-and-Algorithms-Specialization
+# Algorithmic Toolbox

-__Algorithmic and data structures Specialization in C++__
+__Algorithmic problems in C++__

-Course based on the application of concept through assignments and projects.
-This repository contains the weekly assignments for each course (Ongoing).
+Application of concepts of algorithmic, initally from the course "Algorithmic Toolbox" previously on Coursera.